NASA IRTF Fall 2024 Newsletter

 FELIX: new off-axis guider and low-order wavefront sensor

 FELIX will replace the current off-axis telescope guider (Smokey).
 It consists of a CCD, optics and pick-off mirror on an XY stage.
 The pick-off mirror patrols a U-shaped 50 square arcminute field surrounding the 80 arcsec diameter on-axis FOV available to Cassegrain-mounted instruments.
 In addition to imaging an 80 arcsec diameter FOV, the optics can switch to a 2x2 Shack-Hartman wavefront sensor.
 By measuring the wavefront and controlling the hexapod secondary the system will initially provide real-time focus and alignment correction.
 Since only slow correction is needed, closed loop correction can be done on stars to V=18 in about one minute.
 Aside from atmospheric seeing, defocus is currently the largest error in the telescope’s image quality budget.
 FELIX will be available for use with all Cassegrain-mounted facility and visitor instruments.
 Through the resulting better focus control, we expect sensitivity improvements of up to 0.5 mags for the slit spectrographs.
 The design is complete.
 Purchasing and assembly is in progress.
-We expect FELIX to be operational by late 2024.
+We expect FELIX to be operational by early 2025.
 For more details contact Mike Connelley (mconnell@hawaii.edu).

 Adaptive Secondary Mirror (ASM) project